 Ewoldt ruefully recalls that less than ten years ago, he was sitting pretty, selling soybeans for more than $14 per bushel.
 But, he says, “we can’t expect to make that kind of income now.”
 He adds that even if corn were selling for about $4.25 a bushel and soybeans for upwards of $10 a bushel, “we could make it work.
 We could survive on that.”

-But since the virus hit last February, Ewoldt is facing low crop prices.
-He is losing about $1 a bushel for soybeans and 65 cents per bushel for corn.
+But when the virus hit, Ewoldt faced low crop prices.
+He lost about $1 a bushel for soybeans and 65 cents per bushel for corn.
 With more than 100 bushels of corn produced per acre and about 60 bushels of soybeans, “that’s a serious loss,” he says.

 During uncertain economic periods, farmers have few large pressure valves to open to reduce the financial impact.
 Part of the reason is that most successful farms practice highly efficient agriculture, and even under the best of circumstances, profit margins can be tight and volatile.
 Nonetheless, there are a series of potentially beneficial steps that farmers should consider to navigate difficult terrain.